julurusaiteja39/ExpenseTracker/README.md

 ## 3) Resetting data

-- Via frontend: click “Delete all data” in the Stored transactions card (with confirmation).
+- Via frontend: click "Delete all data" in the Stored transactions card (with confirmation).
 - Via API: `POST http://127.0.0.1:8000/reset_data`
 - Manual: remove `backend/data/transactions.jsonl` and the vector store folder `backend/data/vectorstore/` (will auto-recreate on next upload).